Klipper3d/klipper/docs/Load_Cell.md

 electricity well.
 You might need to sand the area where the grounding wire is attached to make good electrical contact.

+#### Interpolation
+To increase the precision of the probing result, the position of the first contact between nozzle and bed can be estimated by fitting a piecewise function to the measured data.
+The data will consist of two regions: while the nozzle is above the bed, the force will be constant (at the tare value).
+When the nozzle is in contact with the bed, the force will increase linearly with decreasing z position.
+A piecewise function is fitted to the data and the optimal z position of the split point is found by minimising the error squared.
+This enables a resolution finer than the distance between the sampling points and will also be less sensitive to noise.

+Due to both physical and technical reasons, the interpolation uses data collected during an additional ascending movement after the initial descending move.
+The first 300ms of data collected during the ascending move will be used for the fit (this minimises the influence of tare drifts).
+The collected data must contain enough samples for the fit: at least 3 samples each below and above the contact point are required.

+It is recommended to use a relatively high trigger force for the probe to have a strong enough signal.
+If you have too few samples below the contact point, try increasing the `trigger_force` or reducing the `lift_speed`.
+However, if the `lift_speed` is too small, there will be too few samples above the contact point due to the 300ms window.

+The distance of the ascending move can be configured through the `sample_retract_dist` parameter.

 ## Load Cell Probe Setup

 This section covers the process for commissioning a load cell probe.